eosio-eps/EEPs/EEPS/eep-4.md

 `options-v1` should be used for any polling that requires multiple custom responses (`proposer` can specify up to 256 different responses).
-UIs should fetch the possible responses from the "options" array All UIs should push a vote value equal to the positon of the repsonse in the table, and should display the button as "`value` - `response`" so that a user can easily verify their vote through any block explorer, while lowering the amount of RAM needed to vote.
+UIs should fetch the possible responses from the "options" array All UIs should push a vote value equal to the positon of the repsonse in the table (0-indexed), and should display the button as "`value` - `response`" so that a user can easily verify their vote through any block explorer, while lowering the amount of RAM needed to vote.

 ```
 {
   "type":"options-v1",
-  "content":`string`
+  "content":"content here"
   "options": [
     "option1"
     "option2"